 This is pretty simple to do:

-2) Choose the mailing list you want to send your text to (make sure you've already imported your contacts' mobile numbers into it).
+2) Choose the contact list you want to send your text to (make sure you've already imported your contacts' mobile numbers into it).

 4) You'll be taken to the SMS editor.
 Start by choosing your sender (ie, the number or name that your contacts will see on their mobile screen letting them know who texted them).
 Click the "+" button to add a sender in case you've got none yet.

 That's all there is to it!
-If you're happy with the tests, just send it out to your contacts using the "Deploy/send" button :)
+If you're happy with the tests, just send it out to your contacts using the "Next" button and following the steps provided :)

-will auto-replace !fname with your contacts' first name.
-This means, say, John will get an SMS with "Hi John" - his text won't be longer than 160 chars as he's got a short name.
-However, Veronica will see "Hi Veronica" on her SMS but the text will be pushed past the char limit and become truncated at the end :(
+It depends.
+Suppose your text is 4 chars left and you've introed it with "Hi !fname".
+E-goi will auto-replace !fname with your contacts' first name.
+This means, say, Bo will get an SMS with "Hi Bo" - his text won't be over the limit as he's got a short name.
+However, Veronica will see "Hi Veronica" on her SMS but the text will push past the char limit and become truncated at the end :(

-So be sure to test your Unicode-based SMS on all networks you're going to send your campaign to!
-If you find issues, consider going for a Smart SMS (use a small intro leading to a webpage with the full text, including pics and videos!) or a push notification (which supports all chars of any language).
+So be sure to test your Extended GSM or Unicode texts on all networks you're going to send your message to!
+If you find issues, consider going for a Smart SMS (use a small intro leading to a webpage with the full text, including pics and videos) or a push notification (which supports all chars of any language).